 Paint simply cannot do all the heavy lifting all by itself.

-In this photo (above) the wall colour looks like it’s somewhere in the realm of Revere Pewter, and notice how it’s really not repeated in the decorating anywhere except the artwork.
+In this photo (above) the wall colour looks like a green beige, and notice how it’s really not repeated in the decorating anywhere except the artwork.

 But the room is so pretty that we barely notice that.
 This is what decorating can do.
 In most cases, if you’ve made a colour mistake you can’t fix, focus on decorating.
 Every room looks better with a little bit of love and careful layering.